tzanis-anevlavis/evrostos/README.md

 You can find all the necessary files to replicate the simulations in the Experimental Results section of the paper introducing Evrostos, *"Evrostos: The rLTL Verifier", HSCC 2019* in the folder `./examples`.
 Additional instructions on how to replicate each of these examples are also provided in that folder.

 ### References:
-Tzanis Anevlavis, Daniel Neider, Matthew Philippe and Paulo Tabuada.
-"Evrostos: The rLTL Verifier".
-To appear in the 22nd ACM International Conference on Hybrid Systems: Computation and Control (HSCC 2019).
+Tzanis Anevlavis, Daniel Neider, Matthew Phillipe, and Paulo Tabuada.
+2019.
+Evrostos: the rLTL verifier.
+In Proceedings of the 22nd ACM International Conference on Hybrid Systems: Computation and Control (HSCC '19).
+ACM, New York, NY, USA, 218-223.
+DOI: https://doi.org/10.1145/3302504.3311812

 A. Cimatti, E. Clarke, E. Giunchiglia, F. Giunchiglia, M. Pistore, M. Roveri, R. Sebastiani, and A. Tacchella.
 "NuSMV 2: An OpenSource Tool for Symbolic Model Checking".